cnnrbrn/noob-nerds-content/javascript/objects/object-with-properties.md

 };
 ```

 The variables become `properties` on the object.
-The object above has two properties.
+The object above has two properties, `firstName` and `lastName`.

 The left side of the property (the left side of the colon `:`) is called the `key` and the right side is called the `value`.